-1. Public Notice: There must be adequate opportunity for public official (including elected officials) and citizen involvement in the development of the transportation plan before it is approved by the MPO, in accordance with the requirements of § 450.316(b)(1); including opportunities for interested parties (including citizens, affected public agencies, representatives of transportation agency employees, and private providers of transportation freight shippers, bicycle and pedestrian facility users, disabled persons and other interested parties) to be involved in the early stages of the plan development/update process.

-2. Public Access to Information:

-- a.
-The procedures shall include publication of the proposed plan or other methods to make it readily available for public review and comment. - b.
+- 1. Public Notice: There must be adequate opportunity for public official (including elected officials) and citizen involvement in the development of the transportation plan before it is approved by the MPO, in accordance with the requirements of § 450.316(b)(1); including opportunities for interested parties (including citizens, affected public agencies, representatives of transportation agency employees, and private providers of transportation freight shippers, bicycle and pedestrian facility users, disabled persons and other interested parties) to be involved in the early stages of the plan development/update process. - 2.
+Public Access to Information: - a.
+The procedures shall include publication of the proposed plan or other methods to make it readily available for public review and comment; and - b.
 The procedures also shall include publication of the approved plan or other methods to make it readily available for information purposes.

-Transportation Improvement Program (TIP)- Federal
+3. Transportation Improvement Program - Federal

-The requirements and criteria for the public involvement process for the Transportation Improvement Program (TIP) also reflect the general requirements.
+The requirements and criteria for the public involvement process for the Transportation Improvement Program also reflect the general requirements.
 There must be reasonable opportunity for public comment.
-The proposed TIP and then the approved TIP shall be published or otherwise made readily available for review and comment.
+The proposed Transportation Improvement Program and then the approved Transportation Improvement Program shall be published or otherwise made readily available for review and comment.

 However amendments are treated a bit differently.
-Public involvement procedures for developing amendments are consistent with the general procedures, except for TIP amendments that only involve the type of projects covered in Code of Federal Regulations Section 450.324(i).
+Public involvement procedures for developing amendments are consistent with the general procedures, except for Transportation Improvement Program amendments that only involve the type of projects covered in Code of Federal Regulations Section 450.324(i).

-Section 450.324(i) states: "Projects proposed for FHWA [Federal Highway Administration] and/ or FTA [Federal Transit Administration] funding that are not considered by the State and MPO to be of appropriate scale for individual identification in a given program year may be grouped by function, geographic area, and work type using applicable classification under 23 CFR 771.117 (c) and (d)."
+Section 450.324(i) states: "Projects proposed for Federal Highway Administration and/ or Federal Transit Administration funding that are not considered by the State and MPO to be of appropriate scale for individual identification in a given program year may be grouped by function, geographic area, and work type using applicable classification under 23 United States Code of Federal Regulations 771.117 (c) and (d)."